MediaPreneur/shipbeat-php/README.md

 );
 $addressesFrom = $shipbeat->addresses()->create($AddressesParamsFrom);

-//create a delivery address that the carrier will deliver the item to
+// Create a delivery address that the carrier will deliver the item to
 $AddressesParamsTo = array(
     'name1' => 'To',
     'name2' => 'Shipbeat',